Prag8855/aab/content/guides/netto-vs-netto.md

 ## Netto with the dog

-Netto ApS &amp; Co.
+Netto ApS & Co.
 KG has around 350 branches in Germany.
 Most branches are in the east.
 It belongs to the Salling Group, a Danish retail firm.[^4]

 ![Netto supermarket in Denmark](/images/netto-denmark.jpg "A Netto supermarket (with dog) in Denmark")